scholarslab/speakingincode/starting/connie-harper.md

 to larger data sets, or to store and organize larger amounts of data.
 Software can help display results and summarize conclusions of research in meaningful ways, and also allow more people access to those results.
-One of the best things about being a programmer is trying to put your self in someone else’s shoes and use the software as they would.
+One of the best things about being a programmer is trying to put yourself in someone else’s shoes and use the software as they would.
 This is especially difficult when your users are not necessarily computer literate.
 But it’s challenging and rewarding, and if it’s not working – I’ll fix it.